Auschwitz Facts You Should Definitely Know

 Adult prisoners strived to protect the children and youths from hard work, even defended them, and also decorated the children's barracks with color drawings and scenes from the fairy tales.

-Former prisoner Wanda Szaynok witnessed one day a large number of baby carriages removed from Auschwitz and direction to Oswiecim train station.
+Former prisoner Wanda Szaynok witnessed one day a large number of baby carriages removed from Auschwitz and directed to Oswiecim train station.
 Brought out in rows of five, the procession of carriages lasted an hour.

 Auschwitz Liberation Facts